 During this phase, their blooms fall off and only their bare stalks remain, leading many owners to believe that their plants may have died.
-But in many cases, this is not the case and they are only dormant.
+So, how to tell?
+Look out for the following 7 signs:

 1 – Look at the Roots and Crown